CODE OF CONDUCT: A GUIDE FOR EVERY STATCARE URGENT CARE EMPLOYEE

 Dear Statcare Employee:

-Statcare has a tradition of ethical and responsible conduct that has earned us the respect and trust of patients, families, professional colleagues and the community at large.
+Statcare has a tradition of ethical and responsible conduct that has earned us the respect and trust of patients, families, professional colleagues, and the community at large.

 Through our Compliance Program, we seek to ensure that all of the employees of Statcare are committed to conducting themselves in an ethical environment that prides itself of high standards of integrity.
 This commitment is reflected in this Code of Conduct, which identifies principles for performance in the workplace and specifies expectations with regard to all applicable laws and regulations.
-The principles outlined in the Code of Conduct govern the behavior of all employees and staff, regardless of position, as well as those doing business with us or at one of our institutions, and protect against unlawful and unethical activity.
-These guiding principles are designed to assist us in our day-to-day conduct, from which our patients, our fellow colleagues, the health care and business communities and regulatory authorities will judge our integrity.
+The principles outlined in the Code of Conduct govern the behavior of all employees and staff, regardless of position, as well as those doing business with us or at one of our institutions, and protect against any unlawful and unethical activity.
+These guiding principles are designed to assist us in our day-to-day conduct, from which our patients, our fellow colleagues, the health care and business communities, and regulatory authorities will judge our integrity.
 We expect that all staff associated with Statcare make the same commitment to compliance in the performance of their duties and become familiar with the guidance provided in this Code of Conduct.

 We thank you for your commitment to providing an ethical and lawful environment in which to serve our patients.

 TABLE OF CONTENTS

 Purpose of the Code of Conduct 5